 Raw Material Expenses

-Sourcing of raw materials is one of the most significant aspects where manufacturers spend a lot.
+Sourcing raw materials is one of the most significant aspects where manufacturers spend a lot.
 These expenses, in turn, find their way into the market price.

 Manufacturing Process Costs